 (B) in accordance with an order issued by a health care professional acting within the scope of his or her practice.

-(7) In the area of self-administration of medication and emergency medication kits, the following apply.
+(7) Self-administration of medication and emergency medication kits.

-(A) Residents who have demonstrated the competency for self-administration of medications must have access to and maintain their own medications.
-They must have an individual storage space that permits them to store their medications under lock and key.
+(A) A resident who has demonstrated the competency for self-administration of medication must have access to and maintain their own medication .
+The resident must have an individual storage space that permits them to store their medication under lock and key.

-(B) Residentsmay participate in a self-administration of medication training program if the interdisciplinary team determines that self-administration of medications is an appropriate objective.
-Residents participating in a self-administration of medication training program must have training in coordination with and as part of the resident's total active treatment program.
+(B) A resident may participate in a self-administration of medication training program if the IDT determines that self-administration of medication is an appropriate objective.
+A resident participating in a self-administration of medication training program must have training in coordination with and as part of the resident's total active treatment program.
 The resident's training plan must be evaluated as necessary by a licensed nurse.
-The supervision and implementation of a self-administration of medication training program may be conducted by personnel described in §90.43(a)(1), (3), and (4) of this subchapter (relating to Administration of Medication).
+The supervision and implementation of a self-administration of medication training program may be conducted by staff described in §551.43(a)(1), (3), and (4) of this subchapter (relating to Administration of Medication).

-(C) A facility may maintain a supply of controlled substances in an emergency medication kit for a resident's emergency medication needs, as outlined under §90.324 and §90.325 of this chapter (relating to Emergency Medication Kit and Controlled Substances).
+(C) A facility may maintain a supply of controlled substances in an emergency medication kit for a resident's emergency medication needs, as outlined under §551.324 and §551.325 of this chapter (relating to Emergency Medication Kit and Controlled Substances).